idiap/HAN_NMT/README.md

 ## Description

-Implementation of the paper "Document-Level Neural Machine Translation with Hierarchical Attention Networks".
+Implementation of the paper ["Document-Level Neural Machine Translation with Hierarchical Attention Networks"](http://www.aclweb.org/anthology/D18-1325).
 It is based on OpenNMT (v.2.1) https://github.com/OpenNMT/OpenNMT-py

 This is a restricted version.
 It DOES NOT work for shards, and multimodal translation.

 ## Preprocess
-The data, similary for any NMT baseline, consists on a source file and a target file which are aligned at sentence-level.
-However, the sentences should be in order for each document (e.i. not shuffled).
+The data, similary for any NMT baseline, consists of a source file and a target file which are aligned at sentence-level.
+However, the sentences should be in order for each document (i.e. not shuffled).
 Additionally, the model requires a file (doc_file) indicating the beginning of each document in the source file.
-Each line of the doc_file indicates the number of line at the source file where a new document starts.
+Each line of the doc_file indicates the number of lines at the source file where a new document starts.

 Example: